Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Application to Interactive Decision Making: Bandit Learnability and Beyond

+To close this section, we derive tighter upper bounds that scale with $\log\DV{\cM}$ by combining the \ddim with the Decision-Estimation Coefficient.\neurips{ For simplicity of presentation, we focus on regret minimization under the setting of \cref{example:rew-obs}, and we assume the following condition to simplify our bounds (the fully general upper bound is detailed in \cref{appdx:ExO}).}\arxiv{We focus on regret minimization, but upper bounds for PAC can be derived similarly.

-{\log(1/p_{(\Delta/2)})} {\Bar{\eps}(T)} \textbf{Nearly matching upper bound.} To state the upper bound in the simplest form, we work in \tstd~together with the following mild growth condition on the constrained DEC.\footnote{Both restrictions can be removed; the fully general upper bound is detailed in \cref{appdx:ExO}.} A similar growth assumption is also required in the regret upper bound in \cref{thm:decc-lower-demo}. {c_{\rm reg}} {\mathsf{d}} \begin{assumption}[Regularity of constrained DEC] A function $\rmd: [0,1]\to\R$ is of \emph{moderate decay} if $\rmd(\eps)\geq 10\eps~\forall \eps\in[0,1]$, and there exists a constant $c\geq 1$ such that $c\frac{\rmd(\eps)}{\eps}\geq \frac{\rmd(\eps')}{\eps'}$ for all $\eps'\geq \eps$.
-We assume that $\rdecc_{\eps}(\coM)$, as a function of $\eps$, is of moderate-decay with a constant $\creg\geq 1$. \end{assumption} Given that constrained DEC provides both lower and upper bounds for learning $\cM$ (cf. \cref{thm:decc-lower-demo}), this condition essentially requires that learning $\coM$ is \emph{non-trivial}.
-For a broad range of applications (see e.g. \citet{foster2023tight}), we have $\rdecc_\eps(\coM)\asymp L\eps^\rho$ for some problem-dependent parameter $L>0$ and $\rho\in(0,1]$, and \cref{asmp:reg-rdec} is automatically satisfied.
+To state our upper bound in the simplest form possible, we focus on the \tstd{} variant of the DMSO setting, and make the following regularity assumption on the DEC for $\cM$.\footnote{Both restrictions can be removed; the fully general upper bound is detailed in \cref{appdx:ExO} and \cref{appdx:proof-ExO-demo}.
+Note that a similar growth assumption is also required in the regret upper bound in \cref{thm:decc-lower-demo}.}\loose } \begin{assumption}[Regularity of constrained DEC] A function $\rmd: [0,1]\to\R$ is said to have \emph{moderate decay} if $\rmd(\eps)\geq 10\eps~\forall \eps\in[0,1]$, and there exists a constant $c\geq 1$ such that $c\frac{\rmd(\eps)}{\eps}\geq \frac{\rmd(\eps')}{\eps'}$ for all $\eps'\geq \eps$.
+We assume the function $\veps\mapsto{}\rdecc_{\eps}(\coM)$, as a function of $\eps$, satisfies moderate decay for a constant $\creg\geq 1$. \end{assumption} This condition essentially requires that the DEC for $\coM$ exhibits moderate growth, which means that learning with $\coM$ is not ``too easy''.\arxiv{For a broad range of classes $\cM$ (see, e.g., \citet{foster2023tight}), we have $\rdecc_\eps(\coM)\asymp L\eps^\rho$ for some problem-dependent parameter $L>0$ and $\rho\in(0,1]$, so that \cref{asmp:reg-rdec} is automatically satisfied.

-With the above regularity condition, we now state our upper bound, which nearly matches our lower bounds (except for the scaling with the \emph{convexified} model class in the upper bound). \begin{theorem} Suppose that \cref{asmp:reg-rdec} holds and $\Pi$ is finite\footnote{The finiteness assumption on the policy class $\Pi$ can be relaxed, e.g. to require $\Pi$ admits finite covering number.}.
+}We now state our upper bound, which tightens \cref{thm:decc-lower-demo} by replacing the $\log\abs{\cM}$ dependence in the upper bound with $\estp{\Delta}$ (with the caveat that the upper bound scales with the DEC for the \emph{convexified} model class $\coM$). \begin{theorem}[Upper bound with DEC and \ddim] Consider the reward maximization variant of the DMSO setting.
+Let $\cM$ be any class for which \cref{asmp:reg-rdec} holds, and assume that $\Pi$ is finite\arxiv{\footnote{The finiteness assumption on the decision space $\Pi$ can be relaxed, e.g. to require that $\Pi$ admits finite covering number.}}.
 Let $\epsT\asymp \sqrt{\estp{\Delta}/T}$.
-Then \cref{alg:ExO} (see \cref{appdx:ExO}) achieves with high probability
+Then for any $\Delta>0$, \cref{alg:ExO} (see \cref{appdx:ExO}) ensures that with high probability,

-\end{theorem} To have a clearer comparison between our upper and lower bounds, we re-state them in terms of the minimax optimal sample complexity, as follows.